 The National Stationery Show is probably the most important B2B marketplace for stationery professionals in America.
-Despite our very young age in the industry, we decided we would be there anyway!
-Here are a few takeaways of our experience that we wanted to share with you 😊
+Despite our very young age in the industry, we decided we should be there anyway!
+Here are a few takeaways of our experience 😊

 PHASE 1 - AWARENESS

-The NSS was of course totally unknown from us since a year ago when Marina, who worked with us at this time, talked about this enormous market in New York City.
-She heard about it as she was prospecting for craft markets to participate to.
-At this time, we had no stock, done almost no market, had only a couple of SKUs, barely had a table we shared in a workshop etc. In an quiet unconscious gesture, we registered thinking that one year later, we would be more than ready.
+The NSS was of course totally unknown to us before a year ago when Marina, who worked with us at the time, talked about this enormous market in New York City.
+She heard about it as she was prospecting for craft markets in which to participate.
+At this time, we had no stock, done almost no market, had only a couple of SKUs, barely had a table we shared in a workshop, etc. In a quiet gesture, we registered thinking that one year later, we would be more ready.

-I’m literally smiling, writing at this.
-This moment was so “boldy” but however I admit we don’t regret that decision at all today.
+I’m literally smiling, writing this.
+This move was so bold, but I admit we don’t regret that decision on bit today.

 PHASE 2 - ACCEPTATION AND PREP

-Winter 2015 came and markets’ season was in full swing.
-We tested the maximum we could, across the province and sometimes beyond, to finally arrive to the OOAK of Toronto and for which you may remember we wrote our Survival Guide.
+Winter 2015 came and market season was in full swing.
+We tested the maximum we could across the province and sometimes beyond, to finally arrive to the OOAK of Toronto and on which, you may remember, we wrote our Survival Guide.
 Ye!

-This occasion really had the advantage to raise the flag to us regarding big events.
+This occasion really had the advantage to raise red flags on big events.

 First of all, everything costs A MASSIVE amount of money.
 I mean, you have to have a good cashdown a year before an event to think about participating.
 The worst for us was maybe to have to pay upfront without knowing whether we would even be present.
-The second worst thing is that, the more you come close to the event, the more money you have to spend again and again.
-Even budgeted, be sure you’ll always have “extra fees” and bad surprises here and there until the very end of the show.
+The second worst thing was that, the closer you come to the event, the more money you have to spend repeatedly.
+Even if everything is budgeted, be sure you’ll always have extra fees and a few bad surprises here and there until the very end of the show.

 Logistic matters were exceptionally difficult to overcome.
-I used to working in startups to “make things happen” since a couple of years but this one was quite tough.
-The fact that we come from Canada, that we had no van, no fellow entrepreneur to learn about neither, added a level of complexity to the whole adventure.
-Let’s roll our sleeves, be positive, optimistic and hustle!
+I'm used to work in startups to “make things happen”, but this one was quite tough.
+The fact that we come from Canada, that we had neither a van or fellow entrepreneur to learn from added a level of complexity to the whole adventure.
+Let’s roll our sleeves, be positive, optimistic, and hustle!

-Paperworks, done.
+Paperwork, done.
 Payments, done.
 Insurances, taken.
-Promotional items, made...
-Every day, as we cleared new tasks, we discovered new ones at the same time.
-Even though, we were so focused that nothing could stop us at this moment.
+Promotional items, made.
+Every day, as we cleared new tasks, we discovered new ones.
+However, we were so focused that nothing could stop us.

-Melanie and I spent too little time preparing mentally and physically as we were stuck in that tornado of what we thought was a “must-do-before-we-go” list of things.
+Melanie and I spent too little time preparing mentally and physically as we were stuck in that tornado of what we thought was a Must Do Before We Leave list of things.
 Eventually, you learn to relax, to put things into perspective, to let go.
-You have a walk, then you run again, a little bit more every day, and the world turns round the same way.
-Next time, we will definitely approach this type of challenges with the same determination but on a more relaxed basis!
+You have a walk, then you run again, a little bit more every day, and the world turns 'round the same way.
+Next time, we will definitely approach this type of challenge with the same determination but on a more relaxed pace!

 NSS - 2 days before

-Oh!
-Look how happy (and tired) we were when we jumped into the car that morning!
+Oh how happy (and tired) we were when we jumped into the car that morning!
 Oddly enough, we slept well the night before.
-Now that everything was packed, nothing could stop us except, maybe, something at the customs 👉🏻 You never know what can happen there.
+Now that everything was packed, nothing could stop us except, maybe, something at the border 👉🏻 You never know what can happen there.

 NSS - 1 day before

 What ?!
 The setup was really fast.
 At last something easy!
 Much easier than other exhibitors we saw around the alleys.
 Melanie did a fantastic job preparing all the stuff.
-If we could, we would have helped our neighbours but a lot of work had to be done yet a couple of hours before the show opens.
+If we could, we would have helped our neighbours but a lot of work had to be done, yet we only had a couple of hours before the show opened.

-We had the chance to have one of our products beeing selected as finalist of the “Best Product Award” in the lifestyle category (our beloved nordic notebook), hence we had to put a sample in the appropriate area for the judges to choose.
-We didn’t win but we were really excited by this recognition and the other products were truly amazing.
+We had the chance to have one of our products beeing selected as finalist of the “Best Product Award” in the lifestyle category (our beloved nordic notebook), so we had to put a sample in the appropriate area for the judges to choose.
+We didn’t win but we were really excited by this recognition and the products we were up against were truly amazing.

-We also dropped a couple of Press Kits in the Press Area of the show: Companies have let such incredible documents to the press!
+We also dropped a couple of Press Kits in the Press Area of the show: companies gave such incredible documents to the press!
 Some of them were literally art pieces.
 Everything to impress journalists and bloggers.
 Next year, I think we’ll have to raise the bar a little bit 😀

 Booth #2268: Clear!